Can back taxes cost you your passport? In some cases – yes.

 - The IRS is turning up the heat with enforcement.
 While the IRS began the program to revoke passports a few years ago, it got more aggressive in 2019 with the involvement of the State Department.
 This tactic along with FATCA and FBAR reporting rules make it harder for expats to hide.
 What’s more, the amnesty programs for tax debt, interest and penalties have changed and may continue to change.
 That said, options available now might not be available in the future.

-But, as mentioned, taxes for expats can be tricky.
-Having an experienced tax advisor by your side can make all the difference.
-You want an expert who knows what’s needed for your situation and location.
-Luckily, we help expats all over the world do just that with virtual tax prep.
+Filing taxes for expats is tricky, so having an experienced tax advisor by your side can make all the difference.
+Luckily, we help expats all over the world do just that.
+No matter where in the world you are, we’ve got a tax solution for you.
+Get started with our made–for–expats online expat tax services today!